-Councillor Redsell echoed comments made by other Members and how Diane Revell had been passionate and gave good advice when the Mayor's seat was passed to her from Diane Revell.
+Councillor Redsell echoed comments made by other Members and how Diane Revell had been passionate and gave good advice when the Mayor's seat was passed to Diane Revell from Councillor Redsell.

 The Mayor thanked Members for their kind words.